Jing-Lunaya/Project/HigherSelf/README.md

 You are enough, You are unique.
 You are wonderful!
 You are awesome!!!

+## the pdf
+the content are more than what uploaded here, find them all in the pdf file

 ## another category
 I will write about my own improvement in another category later, where I share more about how I got here.